-Policy and regulatory frameworks guiding public consultation in South Africa adequately address the issue of community participation in development.
-However, there is often poor implementation of the frameworks and processes prescribed.
-This sometimes results in frustrated communities protesting and burning schools, libraries and clinics, because they feel that they have exhausted all public consultation avenues.
-The residents of Spring Valley community (under review in this document) have also reached a stage of intolerance and they are now embracing aggressive approaches to put pressure on local government to provide services.
-This particular community though still places much value in following the approved channels of expressing demands to local government and this is demonstrated by the efforts they have made to have meetings with the municipality.
+While the policy and regulatory frameworks guiding public consultation in South Africa adequately address the issue of community participation in development, in practice there is often poor implementation of the frameworks and processes prescribed.
+This sometimes results in frustrated communities, consequently such actions as protesting and the burning schools, libraries and clinics because they feel that they have exhausted all public consultation avenues with no results.
+As has been shown in this document, the residents of Spring Valley community have also reached a stage of intolerance and are now embracing aggressive approaches to put pressure on local government to provide services.
+Despite this, Spring Valley still places much value in following the approved channels of expressing demands to local government and have demonstrated this by the efforts they have made to have meetings with the municipality.

-Planact's involvement in Spring Valley for approximately a decade has increased her understanding of the communities' and municipalities challenges which in many ways has shaped the organisation's development programmes.
-Various lessons have been learnt, and recommendations for improving public participation in vulnerable communities, have been used in the implementation of Planact's work in Spring Valley
+Planact's involvement in Spring Valley over the last decade has increased their understanding of the community's and municipalities' challenges; and this, in many ways, has served to shape the organisation's development programmes.
+Various lessons have been learnt, and in turn recommendations for improving public participation in vulnerable communities have been used in the implementation of Planact's work in Spring Valley.